feenkcom/pdt2famix/README.md

 First you need to configure eclipse:

 - download (Eclipse for RCP and RAP Developers)[https://www.eclipse.org/downloads/eclipse-packages/]. pdt2famix uses Eclipse Oxigen;
 - install Eclipse PDT using the update site (Eclipse PDT)[https://www.eclipse.org/pdt/#download].
 The version used by pdt2famix is Eclipse PDT 5.2.
-Install also the Source Code for PDT from the SDK (ot the entire SDK);
+Install also the Source Code for PDT from the SDK (or the entire SDK);
 - install the Symphony plugin ([symfony.dubture.com](http://symfony.dubture.com));
 - configure the paths to the `php` executable (optional).